maxwellnie/sqlmessenger/README.md

 # Introduction
 ## What is it?
 It is a Java-based ORM framework.
 It can help developers to quickly complete the development of the data access layer.
+## Why did you name it "SQL Messenger" ?
+It carries "your orders" like a messenger on the process.
 ## Characteristic?
 * Easy configurationing
 * Convenient operation data